Sara-Cagle/spreadsheet/README.md

 ---

 Users will upload a CSV file into the browser.
 This file will contain user patient that includes the Subject_ID, Dx, race, and loci.
 Other information may be included, but these pieces of data must be in this order.
-For example:
+For example:\n
-Subject_ID, Dx, Age of Onset, Race, DBQ1 1, etc
+Subject_ID, Dx, Age of Onset, Race, DBQ1 1, etc\n
-is okay, but
+is okay, but\n
-Subject_ID, race, Dx, DBQ1, etc
+Subject_ID, race, Dx, DBQ1, etc\n
 is disallowed.

 An example CSV file is included for testing purposes and to examine the formating.